LearnPress/learnpress/readme.txt

 ~ Optimize: some duplicate query.
 ~ Fixed: course protected on single course layout Modern.
 ~ Fixed: continue button has character "?" when redirect to item.
+~ Tweak: logic search item content for the course on screen item learning.

 = 4.2.7.9 (2025-02-24) =
 ~ Fixed: error 404 single course with struct permalink is "%course_category%".